Open 7 days a week / Ajax: 905-427-4280 / Whitby: 905-444-9449 / Pickering: 905-420-4006

 Don’t want to be a “metal-mouth”?

 Long gone are the days when braces meant becoming a metal-mouth as these days, several aesthetically pleasing options are available.
-Our wide range of braces at Durham Dental Services includes “invisible” braces, clear braces, wires, and many other options.
+Our wide range of braces at Durham Dental Centres includes “invisible” braces, clear braces, wires, and many other options.
 Certain appliances are worn only at night or on a limited basis.
-Contact our dentists and learn all about orthodontics and braces in Ajax, Whitby and Pickering.
+Contact our dentists and learn all about braces and orthodontics in Ajax, Whitby, and Pickering.

-Your orthodontic treatment’s success, including braces at our Whitby, Ajax and Pickering locations, depends on your ability to care for your appliances and follow your orthodontist’s specific instructions.
-If it isn’t possible to keep your appointments, you should at the very least practice careful dental hygiene and wear your appliances as directed.
+Your orthodontic treatment’s success depends on your ability to care for your appliances and follow your orthodontist’s specific instructions.
+If it isn’t possible to keep your appointments, you should, at the very least, practice careful dental hygiene and wear your appliances as directed.
 If your child is too immature to take on the responsibility, consider starting treatment at a later time.

 Your braces will require special care.
 This may include the following: